 Most recently, the Chancellor Rishi Sunak presented the Budget on 11 March 2020, following the postponement of the Autumn Budget due to the timing of the 2019 General Election.
 The Chancellor announced that all alcoholic drink duty rates would be frozen for the next year.
 This duty freeze is estimated to cost £190-210m a year from 2020/21.

-The Budget report also announced that the Government would review the current duty system with a view to making reforms after the conclusion of the ‘transition period’ – the period over which the UK is to negotiate a new UK-EU relationship.
+The Budget report also announced that the Government would review the current duty system with a view to making reforms after the conclusion of the ‘transition period’ on 31 December – the period over which the UK was to negotiate a new UK-EU relationship.
 As a first step it would issue a call for evidence, and this was launched on 1 October.
 This states that the purpose of the review is to consider reforms to improve the current system “to make it simpler, more economically rational and less administratively burdensome on businesses and HMRC.”
 The document underlines that “at this stage, the Government is not consulting on specific proposals to change the duty system.
 The Government is interested in understanding the views of stakeholders on how well the system currently works and how it might be reformed.
 After this first stage has concluded, the Government will seek to bring forward more detailed proposals in line with its tax policymaking framework.”
-Responses are invited by 30 November.
+Responses were invited by 30 November.

 Two other issues are often discussed in relation to the alcohol taxation and the pub trade: minimum pricing, and the regulation of pub companies.